Islam in the Dominican Republic

 Islam in the Dominican Republic is a minority religion.
 Accurate statistics of religious affiliation are difficult to calculate and there is a wide variation concerning the actual numerical amount.
-Although the majority of the population is Christian, Muslim community is leaded by the Círculo Islámico de República Dominicana (The Islamic Circle of Dominican Republic).
-Currently, the Círculo Islámico estimates that Muslims number in Dominican Republic to about 30,000 Sunni Muslims, while the Comunidad Ibadi del Cibao has reported 10,000 Ibadi Muslims, including a good number of native Dominicans, majority of ibadi Muslims are native Cibaeños it is the fastest growing denomination of Islam in the Cibao region.
+Although the majority of the population is Christian, Muslim community is led by the Círculo Islámico de República Dominicana (the Islamic Circle of Dominican Republic).
+Currently, the Círculo Islámico estimates that Muslims in Dominican Republic consist of about 30,000 Sunni Muslims and 10,000 Ibadi Muslims in the Comunidad Ibadi del Cibao.
+The majority of those Ibadi Muslims are native Cibaeños.
+It is the fastest growing denomination of Islam in the Cibao region.